AI Exam

 - More common in lean women.

-- Also helps differentiate hypothalamic amenorrhea (low levels) and perimenopause (high levels).
+- Also helps differentiate hypothalamic amenorrhoea (low levels) and perimenopause (high levels).

 - Screening for insulin resistance and metabolic syndrome.